 Of course, I’m not talking about things like sickness, disease, and terrible accidents.
 With these things, yes, we can and do experience real pain and suffering.
 But even here, we can help ourselves in the same ways as when we help ourselves with any of our other emotional pains like those listed above.

 So, if we are far from achieving our goals and dreams, we will have lots of negative self-talk that makes us question our abilities and our lives.
 This will naturally lead to feelings of self-doubt, anxiety, depression, fear of failure, and fear of not being good enough….. all emotions that cause us suffering.

 Maybe we thought that we deserved the promotion at work, but someone else got it.
 Or maybe we thought it would be a good idea to get a puppy to entertain the kids.
-However, it ends up chewing all the furniture and then we have to take it for a walk every day even if we don’t want to.
-The reasons for our stress, anxiousness, depression don’t matter.
+However, it ends up chewing all the furniture, and then we have to take it for a walk every day even if we don’t want to.
+The reasons for our stress, anxiety and depression don’t matter.
 It’s all suffering, and it’s coming from our thoughts about what is happening.

 “Expectation kills.
 Just go with the flow, you might be surprised when something better comes along in an unexpected way.” – Joyram Shaw

 If we are anxious when thinking about our future it creates negative feelings/emotions NOW.
 This in turn creates more negative thoughts and more negative emotions.
 And this does not benefit us in any way at all.
 Instead, we just suffer… for what?…… something that hasn’t happened and may never happen???

 The level of our suffering (created not because of things that are happening outside of us, but because of the thoughts that are predominantly traversing our minds) can be very different from others under the same external circumstances.
 This is because we all have different ‘mind programs’ and different expectations for our lives.